YeetAtTheBluWolf/Light-Switch/README.md

 I am open to any suggestions and fixes.

 ### [Branch and Versioning]
-Their is a sepperate branch called beta for new features and bug fixes.
+Their is a seperate branch called beta for new features and bug fixes.
 The main branch is for Long term support releases.